wagiminator/AVR-Programmer/picoISP_Programmer/README.md

 ## Installing Drivers for the picoISP
 On Linux, you don't need to install a driver.

-Windows users may need to install the [usbtiny driver](https://learn.adafruit.com/usbtinyisp) for the USBtinyISP version.
-The USBasp version includes a Windows Compatible ID (WCID) for automated driver installation.
+The USBtinyISP and the USBasp version include a Windows Compatible ID (WCID) for automated driver installation on Windows.
 If this doesn't work, you have to install a driver manually using the Zadig tool (https://zadig.akeo.ie/).
-Click on "Options" -> "List all devices" and select the "USBasp".
+Click on "Options" -> "List all devices" and select the "USBtinyISP" or "USBasp".
 Then install the libusb-win32 driver.
 To do this, the device must be connected to your PC.
+You can also install the [usbtiny driver](https://learn.adafruit.com/usbtinyisp) for the USBtinyISP version.
 However, functionality, especially with newer Windows versions, is not guaranteed.

 The STK500 version may require a CDC driver for Windows.
 This can be easily installed using the Zadig tool.

 # Operating Instructions